 I. Biological information and Aristotelian form

-The present article intends to present recent perspectives about the increasingly meaningful role of information in the context of the biological sciences, starting from the early decades of the 21st century.
+This article presents recent perspectives about the increasingly meaningful role of information in the context of the biological sciences, starting from the early decades of the 21st century.
 This role concerns topics such as the evolution of species and the emergence of life.
 In a wider sense, information seems to play a key role for the emergence (self-organization) of the structure and the dynamics of physical and biochemical complex systems.
 Thus, the topic of information requires an interdisciplinary approach encompassing several disciplines like mathematics, informatics, physics and, eventually, biology itself.
 Moreover, from a philosophical viewpoint, non-trivial common characters appear between the emerging concept of information and the Aristotelian-Thomistic notion of form.
 Thus, it is worth briefly introducing such a notion.
 The form of an entity X is what makes X what it really is; X’s form consists of X’s essential properties.
 The Aristotelian-Thomistic form can be understood as that specific configuration making of an entity what it really is.

 Nowadays, we can see biologists, non-linear systems physicists, computer scientists and philosophers collaborate closely to investigate new simulation models and theories about life emergence, formation of organs in an organism, and mutations of species.
 Most of these topics involve relevant philosophical problems related to the open and unavoidable quest for an ontological interpretation of such theories, besides suggesting heuristic paths for future research.